embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.pl.md

 Most advanced IDEs let you change compiler settings like optimization level, debug info, or extra flags right from a project menu.
 Arduino IDE is so simple that it doesn't offer this option: you don’t get a button or menu for that.

-If you want to change some settings, you’ve got two ways:
+If you want to change some settings, you’ve got several ways:

-- **Edit build recipes**: you can change files like `platform.txt` or `boards.local.txt` to change or add your own compilation flags.
+- **Edit build recipes**: you can change files like `platform.txt` or `boards.local.txt` to change or add your own compilation flags,
+- **modify `arduino-cli.yaml`** from **ArduinoIDE** folder,
-- **Use Arduino CLI**: the command-line tool gives you more flexibility and can build your sketch with whatever options you like.
+- **use Arduino CLI** directly: the command-line tool gives you more flexibility and can build your sketch with whatever options you like.

 {{</ admonition >}}

 At this point, your sketch has been turned into machine code, stored in `MyBlink.ino.cpp.o`.
 This file contains your `setup()` and `loop()` code, ready to be linked with the Arduino core and libraries in the next step.

-## Compiling libraries
+### Compiling libraries
 ```cpp
 Compiling libraries...
 ```
 For the Blink sketch this step is empty.
 In the previous phase (*Detecting libraries used*) no additional libraries were found.
 Blink only relies on core Arduino functions such as `pinMode`, `digitalWrite`, and `delay`, which are part of the board core, not separate libraries.

 In more advanced sketches the output looks different.
 For example, in **WiFiS3/ConnectWithWPA** the **WiFiS3** library is detected and its source files are compiled here.

-## Compiling core
+### Compiling core

 ```bash
 Compiling core...